Two RTX 2080 Ti and one i9-9900K, all water cooled, on a WS Z390 Pro (PLX).

-How to pick components for a high performance desktop PC
+How to choose parts for a high performance desktop PC

-In this, my very first blog post, I’ll walk You through how to pick components, or rather exactly what components I recommend, when building a high performance desktop PC for (GPU-based) 3D-rendering, machine learning, virtual reality, video installations/projection mapping, video editing, (certain) software development, and similar (heck, even password cracking).
+In this, my very first blog post, I’ll walk You through how to choose parts, or rather exactly what parts I recommend, when building a high performance desktop PC, for (GPU-based) 3D-rendering, machine learning, virtual reality, video installations/projection mapping, video editing, (certain) software development, and similar (heck, even password cracking).
 Ok, here we go!

 GPU and GPU-cooling – Graphics Processing Unit

 Probably the most common question; What GPU should I get?
 Short answer, pick the best one from Nvidia that you can afford right now (at least if your software of choice is built on Nvidia’s proprietary CUDA platform, otherwise you can opt for AMD).
 Here’s where you should really spend!
 The 2080 Ti is the highest performing one, while the 2070 Super has the best price to performance ratio, and runs cooler, on less power.
 Generally, a higher number of CUDA cores means faster computing/shorter render times, since more calculations can be done, in parallel.

 (There’s the Titan RTX – “The fastest PC graphics card ever built” with 24 GB VRAM, but it’s costs near 3,000 EUR – double the price of a 2080 Ti, but only has 256 more CUDA cores; 4,608 vs. 4,352.
 So, Titan RTX is only useful for those who really need those 24 GBs of VRAM, e.g. larger scenes with many/detailed 3D objects.)